Getting your Trinity Audio player ready...

 Yikes.

-Before I could bend to retrieve my keys, Bob walked over, weirdly examined them, and then pitched them to me.
+Before I could bend to retrieve my keys, Bob walked over, examined them with a weirdly nosy focus, and then pitched them to me.

 “I…” Once again, Bob dismissed me.